 5. The Monarch external Trigeminal Nerve Stimulation (eTNS)

-The eTNS device has recently been approved by the FDA, after it was found to pose no health risks for children.
+The eTNS device has recently been approved by the FDA after it was found to pose no health risks for children.
 The eTNS operates as a safe, non-stimulant treatment, which requires the placement of a device (about the size of a mobile phone) on your child’s forehead while they sleep.
 This treatment method is used for children aged 7 to 12 and requires about 8 hours of sleep to be effective.

-As your child sleeps, the device transmits mild electrical impulses, and these impulses are received by the trigeminal cranial nerve, which then sends signals to the brain to boost wave function in several pathways catering to attention, positive thinking and mood-stability.
+As your child sleeps, the device transmits mild electrical impulses, and these impulses are received by the trigeminal cranial nerve, which then sends signals to the brain to boost wave function in several pathways catering to attention, positive thinking, and mood stability.

 This brand-new treatment option still has a long way to go in terms of adult trials.
-While it has been found safe for use on children, there is no evidence that this treatment can be as effective on fully-developed brains.
+While it has been found safe for use in children, there is no evidence that this treatment can be as effective on fully-developed brains.

 The eTNS device has been found to have occasional, mild side-effects which include: